shawn-programming/Data_Structure/README.md

 # Data_Structure
 Data_Structure (CS225)

-These are the projects I did in the data structure coursee
+These are the projects I did in the data structure course